fex01/servicenow-notes/sn-discovery-mid_server.md

 ### Windows

+- install MID server: elevated CMD Prompt `msiexec /i "Path\to\your\file.msi"`
+  - SHIFT + Right-click > Copy as path
+  - required information:
+    - ServiceNow Instance URL, e.g. `https://instance.service-now.com`
+    - ServiceNow MID Server Username
+    - ServiceNow MID Server Password
+    - MID Server Name - name for the MID server record in the SNow instance
+    - Service Account Name - configured local service account with log on as a service permissions
       - Step 1: Create the Service Account
         - Open Computer Management:
           - Press Windows + R, type compmgmt.msc, and press Enter.
           - In the Computer Management window, expand Local Users and Groups and then click Users.
         - Create a New User:
           - Right-click Users, and then click New User.
           - In the New User window, fill in the required details for the new account:
           - Username: Name the service account (e.g., ServiceAccount1).
           - Password: Set a strong password for this account.
           - Uncheck User must change password at next logon and check Password never expires.
           - Click Create.
       - Step 2: Assign “Log on as a Service” Permission
         - The “Log on as a service” permission must be granted to this service account so that it can be used to run services.
 Here’s how you can do that:
           - Open Local Security Policy:
             - Press Windows + R, type secpol.msc, and press Enter to open the Local Security Policy editor.
             - Expand Local Policies and then click User Rights Assignment.
           - Grant Log on as a Service Permission:
             - In the right pane, find and double-click Log on as a service.
             - In the Log on as a service Properties window, click Add User or Group.
             - In the dialog box, enter the name of the service account you created (e.g., ServiceAccount1), then click OK.
             - Click OK again to close the properties window.
 - Step 3: Configure the Service to Use the Service Account
   - Open Services:
     - Press Windows + R, type services.msc, and press Enter.